 AI Topics is a starting point for finding information on artificial intelligence.
 This American Association for Artificial Intelligence Web site links to basic information along with news, education resources, reference materials, courses, forums, and career information.
 In may be browsed using several directories, or searched with a built-in search engine.

-Artificial Intelligence Resources on the Web
+Artificial Intelligence Resources

 This starting point provides links to artificial intelligence conferences, journals, special interest groups, and university research groups, along with subject-based Internet resources on agents, artificial life, case-based reasoning, constraint programming, data mining, expert systems, fuzzy logic, genetic algorithms, knowledge engineering, knowledge representation, neural networks, and robotics.